-Our consolidated financial statements include the financial results for Black Gold Re Ltd., Oleo é Gas Do Brasil Ltda., Ecopetrol Peru S.A., Ecopetrol America Inc., Andean Chemicals Ltd. and Propilco S.A., which are wholly owed by us.
+Our consolidated financial statements included in this prospectus include the financial results for Black Gold Re Ltd., Oleo é Gas Do Brasil Ltda., Ecopetrol Peru S.A., Ecopetrol America Inc., Andean Chemicals Ltd. and Propilco S.A., which are wholly owed by us.
 Our consolidated financial statements also include the financial results of Bioenergy S.A. and ODL Finance, of which at December 31, 2008 we had a 79.14% and 65% direct interest, respectively.
-Black Gold Re Ltd., Oleo é Gas Do Brasil Ltda., Ecopetrol Peru S.A. and Ecopetrol America Inc. are included in our consolidated financial statements for the years ended December 31, 2007 and 2008.
-Andean Chemicals Ltd., Propilco S.A., Bioenergy S.A. and ODL Finance are included in our consolidated financial statements for the year ended December 31, 2008.
+Black Gold Re Ltd., Oleo é Gas Do Brasil Ltda., Ecopetrol Peru S.A. and Ecopetrol America Inc. are included in our consolidated financial statements at and for the years ended December 31, 2007 and 2008.
+Andean Chemicals Ltd., Propilco S.A., Bioenergy S.A. and ODL Finance are included in our consolidated financial statements at and for the year ended December 31, 2008.
 These financial statements were consolidated line by line and all transactions and significant balances between affiliates have been eliminated.
+As a result, our consolidated financial statements included in this prospectus and our unconsolidated financial statements included in this prospectus are not fully comparable.

-This annual report translates certain Peso amounts into U.S. dollars at specified rates solely for the convenience of the reader.
-Unless otherwise indicated, such Peso amounts have been translated at the rate of Ps\$2,243.59 per US\$1.00, which corresponds to the Tasa Representativa del Mercado or Representative Market Rate for December 31, 2008, the last business day of the year.
-The Representative Market Rate is computed and certified by the Superintendencia Financiera or Superintendency of Finance, the Colombian banking and securities regulator, on a daily basis and represents the weighted average of the buy and sell foreign exchange rates negotiated on the previous day by certain financial institutions authorized to engage in foreign exchange transactions.
+This prospectus translates certain Peso amounts into U.S. dollars at specified rates solely for the convenience of the reader.
+Unless otherwise indicated, such Peso amounts have been translated at the rate of Ps\$2,561.21 per US\$1.00, which corresponds to the Tasa Representativa del Mercado or Representative Market Rate for March 31, 2009, the last business day of the first quarter.
+The Representative Market Rate is computed and certified by the Superintendencia Financiera, or Superintendency of Finance, the Colombian banking and securities regulator, on a daily basis and represents the weighted average of the buy and sell foreign exchange rates negotiated on the previous day by certain financial institutions authorized to engage in foreign exchange transactions.
 The Superintendency of Finance also calculates the Representative Market Rate for each month for purposes of preparing financial statements and converting amounts in foreign currency to Pesos.
 Such conversion should not be construed as a representation that the Peso amounts correspond to, or have been or could be converted into, U.S. dollars at that rate or any other rate.
-On June 25, 2009, the Representative Market Rate was Ps\$2,158.72 per US\$1.00.
+On September 2, 2009, the Representative Market Rate was Ps\$2,068.96 per US\$1.00.